What the WordPress hack tells us about plugin security

 Another important aspect is that customers can buy plugins from any number of different websites — like CodeCanyon, WordPress.org, and PluginsForWordPress — which makes the WordPress market extremely fragmented.

-Compare that to Statamic, which uses a single place where you buy addons.
-When you install one, which only I as the developer can do, I do it through Composer, which is PHP's own package manager.
-And as a bonus, I can also see the history of these plugins through the version history in Git.
-I feel I have much more control over what actually gets installed on my client's server when I work with Statamic and Laravel.
+Unlike Statamic, which uses a platform where you purchase add-ons.
+When I install them – which, as the developer, only I can do – I do so via Composer, which is PHP’s own package manager.
+And as a bonus, I can also view the history of these plugins via the version history in Git.
+I can see exactly what has changed, when, and by whom.

 Austin Ginder was the person who alerted WordPress.org that something was wrong.
-He's written a very detailed article about the incident, including which plugins were infected.
+He has written a very detailed article about this incident, including which plugins were affected.

 Mastodon